Why Choose a Tower Farm?

 - (nutrient + water + coco coir + packaging)

-Note: Yield increases exponentially as you stack higher!
+Note: Yield increases if you stack higher! (see addon’s + overhead meshing solutions)

 Commercial Farming FAQ